ansarm/MSGraph-Example/README.md

-# MSGraph-Example
+# OAuth2-PS-Example

-This is a re-implentation of the MSAL with some example calls to MSGRAP API.
+This is a re-implentation of the MSAL in PS with some example calls to MSGraph API.
-It uses the PowerShell APPID so you don't need to re-generate a new APPID
+It uses the PowerShell AppID so you don't need to re-generate a new AppID